-Concerning the deficit of low polling frequency of SNMP communication, we found a dynamic object configuration in Simple Transportation Management Protocol (STMP) that is able to speed up the polling frequency to 0.1 seconds.
-STMP, a simplified and more compact version of SNMP, is specially designed to work with dynamic objects that can be regarded as block objects defined by the agent.
-The data packets can be largely reduced because all the transportation objects are under the node NEMA 1.3.6.1.4.1.1206 and there is no need to include this overhead when the only communication occurs with the ASC/3 control box.
-Also, a dynamic object allows the agent to define a sequence of 255 objects.
-Once this dynamic object is being accessed, the values of the mapping object will be transmitted.
+Concerning the deficit of low polling frequency of SNMP communication, we found a dynamic object configuration in Simple Transportation Management Protocol (STMP) which is able to speed up the polling frequency to 0.1 seconds.
+STMP, a simplified and more compact version of SNMP, is specially designed to work with dynamic objects which can be regarded as block objects defined by the agent.
+The data packets can be largely reduced because all the transportation objects are under the node NEMA 1.3.6.1.4.1.1206 and there is no need to include this overhead when only communication is directly with the ASC/3 control box.
+Also, a dynamic object allows the agent to define a sequence of 255 objects and once this dynamic object is being accessed the values of the mapping object will be transmitted.
 This approach improved the polling frequency to 0.1 seconds and significantly reduced the communication bandwidth.
-As a tradeoff, it increased the complexity of the software within the Matlab agent.
-A dynamic object containing detector group information has been configured before the program execution.
-The following is the configuration steps of defining two detector group status objects to dynamic object 3 (Figure 36):
+As a tradeoff, it increased the complexity of the software within the agent MATLAB.
+A dynamic object containing detector group information had been configured before implementation.
+The following is the configuration steps of defining two detector group status objects to dynamic object 1: